jimtough/Docker-SpringBoot-HelloWorld/README.md

 # Docker-SpringBoot-HelloWorld
-This is the one where I learn how to build a Dockerized Spring Boot Java app
+I learn how to build a Docker "containerized" Spring Boot Java app